Chronic Sinusitis = Sinus Disease

 - Chronic inflammation with little or no infection

-Continual sinus symptoms (sinus headaches, congestion, excessive mucus, post-nasal drainage, bad breath, fatigue).
+Continual sinus symptoms that can include sinus headaches, congestion, excessive mucus, post-nasal drainage, bad breath, fatigue.

 Underlying Cause of Chronic Sinusitis

 The primary underlying cause of chronic sinusitis is a persistent or chronically inflamed mucous membrane.
 There are a number of factors that contribute to causing this inflammation, most of which can be reduced or eliminated.

 A holistic medical approach is highly effective in treating chronic sinusitis chiefly because it addresses each of these causes, while also relieving the symptoms.